 Measles risk: Local and abroad

-“We’re seeing measles outbreaks in popular European destinations, including France, Italy, Spain, and Germany,” explains Dr. Sunil Hindocha, GP and Medical Director at NHS Lincolnshire Integrated Care Board.
-“Measles cases are also high in countries like Romania, Pakistan, India, and Nigeria.”
+“We’re seeing outbreaks of measles in several popular holiday destinations in Europe, including France, Italy, Spain and Germany,” explains Dr Sunil Hindocha, GP and Medical Director, NHS Lincolnshire Integrated Care Board.
+“There are very high numbers of cases in other countries including Romania, Pakistan, India, Thailand and Nigeria.

 Protect yourself: Check your vaccination status